PaulRps/commitmessagelinter-maven-plugin/README.md

 </build>
 ```

-Install the hook commit message file by running the maven goal install-hook:
+Then, install the hook commit message file by running the maven goal install-hook:
 ```bash
 mvn com.paulrps:commitmessagelinter-maven-plugin:install-hook
 ```